You are here

 The local EM program is conducting environmental cleanup at three diverse sites—the East Tennessee Technology Park, the Oak Ridge National Laboratory, and the Y-12 National Security Complex.
 Each has its own missions and challenges, and our employees are working on projects that will help each site transform to achieve its full potential toward DOE missions and economic development.

 The Oak Ridge National Laboratory displays a stark contrast between old and new.
 The site contains remnants from the Manhattan Project and Cold War adjacent to world-leading scientific research facilities.
-Today, the site is the nation’s largest national laboratory conducting advanced research with global impacts—developing new technology, employing 4,400 people, and attracting more than 40,000 researchers, guests, and precollege students annually.
-However, the central portion of the site contains more than 300 excess buildings, many of which have considerable radiological inventories and contamination from years of nuclear and isotope research.
+Today, the site is the nation’s largest national laboratory conducting advanced research with global impacts—developing new technology, employing 4,400 staff and researchers, and attracting more than 40,000 researchers, guests, and precollege students annually.
+However, the central portion of the site contains more than 260 excess buildings, many of which have considerable radiological inventories and contamination from years of nuclear and isotope research.
 The EM program aims to complete legacy cleanup, enhance employee safety, and remove outdated facilities to modernize the central campus area and make room for new Office of Science missions.